Heresta/OCR17plus/README.md

 ``files_informations.csv`` contains all names of dataset's files sorted depending on their main specificity.

 ``parts_dataset.csv`` contains the percentage of each specificity in this dataset.

+``segmontoAltoValidator`` and ``validator_alto.py`` are two files to help to validate any xml data added in this repository thanks to a workflow on GitHub.
+They are from [HTR-United/cremma-medieval repository](https://github.com/HTR-United/cremma-medieval).

 ## Data production
 Some of used data come from the [OCR17 repo](https://github.com/e-ditiones/OCR17), the composition of which started